Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 light, or simply the color white.

 #### Example: The temple.

-The characters are in some kind of temple.
+The characters enter some kind of temple. *What do they see?*

-- The white picture may symbolize, for instance:
-    - the divine presence (or absence, depending on the plot);
+Drawing the Big Bang:

+- Either side
+    - there doesn't seem to be anyone in the temple, but they feel the divine presence, radiating in this place;
+    - there doesn't seem to be anyone in the temple, and somehow, the divine presence that they expected is... missing;
-    - a marriage.
+    - oh, look, they're celebrating a marriage!
-- The *overwhelming force* may be:
-    - that or the divine;
-    - that of its earthly church;
+- Overwhelming Force
-    - the overwhelming presence of a preacher in that church.
+    - the presence of the divine is so strong in this temple that it's almost physically tangible, making every movement difficult;
+    - this cult is obviously extremely rich, you can feel it in the golden ornaments, the tapestries, the glassworks, the heavy incense;
+    - all the villagers are standing, silent, many of them mouth agape, while they listen to the preacher – he's a powerful presence, a powerful orator, and he's carrying a powerful message...
+Let's draw a second card to find out which one, exactly!
-- *Something new is born* may be:
+- Something new is born
-    - a baby being born, right now, in that churchj;
-    - the introduction of faithfuls or babies to a religious mystery (say, a baptism);
-    - two philosophers discussing science in the back of the temple.
+    - there's some kind of big commotion in the church, men are being shooed away and sent to fetch hot water and clean clothes, oh, it looks like a woman has entered labor right in the middle of the temple;
+    - apparently, it's some kind of silent celebration of whatever local tradition introduces either babies or teenagers into the local community (say, a baptism, circumcision, etc.);
+    - the temple is mostly empty, except for two old men discussing in the back – their discussion seems to be somewhat animated, they gesticulate a lot, and you overhear something about the Earth being round.
+That sounds like blasphemy.

 #### Example: The desolate island.

-The characters are on a desolate island.
+The characters are stranded on a desolate island. *What do they see on the horizon?*

-- The white picture may represent, for instance:
-    - their isolation;
-    - the force of the sun.
-- The *overwhelming force* may be:
+Drawing the Bing Bang:

-    - thirst;
+- Either side:
+    - they see nothing, but the force of the sun, and the immense isolation of the sea (GM decides to advance the story by a few days while they despair);
-    - the tide;
+- Overwhelming Force:
-    - a coming storm on the horizon;
+    - the sun, their thirst is crushing the characters, they need to find water and some kind of refuge away from the sun;
+    - the tide is rising – oh, the tide seems to be rising a lot, is that the reason for the moss all over the island?
+    - there seems to be some kind of storm on the horizon, and it is either growing or coming this way;
-    - the fleet that they hoped to stop, passing by the island where they are stuck.
+    - look, that's the fleet of Dread Pirate Roberts, the one you were hired to stop, they are passing by the island, and if you can believe your eyes, it's even stronger than what you were told
+        (the characters might be able to get their attention or swim towards one of the ships).
-- *Something new is born* could mean:
+- Something new is born:
-    - it's mating or birth season for some animals on the island, or for the whales nearby;
+    - it seems to be birth season for some birds on the island you hear the chirps of all these newborn birds and you see their parents flying towards prey
-    - a strange phenomenon.
+        (the GM adds, both as a threat and as a suggestion to help the characters escape, that these are *giant* birds);
+    - it starts with the earth shaking, but now, you clearly see some kind of green light coming out of a hole in the ground – and there's something very large below (what is it?
+I'm sure you have ideas, but you can draw another card, if you wish)

 #### Example: The space station.

 The characters have finally managed to open a security door on a space
-    station.
-What's on the other side?
+    station. *What do they find on the other side?*

-- The white picture may mean that:
+- Either side:
-    - there is absolutely nothing on the other side;
+    - there is absolutely nothing on the other side – apparently, the bad guys seems to have packed meticulously and left – maybe the unmovable station terminals know more about it;
-    - there is a white room, dedicated to assembling highly dangerous components
+    - there is a white room, dedicated to assembling highly dangerous components, two shape dressed in white suits are hunched over something very delicate-looking, they haven't seen you yet;
-- The title *Big Bang* may suggest a laboratory trying to reproduce the conditions of the actual Big Bang.
-- The *overwhelming force* may suggest that:
+    - this is some kind of laboratory, full of equipment you do not understand, and people focused on their terminals.
+        In the center, a large glass column seems to be holding in suspension some form of matter that is so dark and odd that just watching at it makes your eyes hurt.
+There's a large countdown on top of the column:
+        "Big Bang minus seven hours".
+- Overwhelming force:
-    - they have found the central reactor.
-What is powering the reactor may be determined by asking a second question to the Space·Time Deck;
+    - apparently, it's the central reactor – it's a bit strange that it was not clearly labelled as such, isn't it?
+Also, this reactor seems to be odd, you aren't entirely sure, but it seems to be powered by... let's ask a second question to the Space·Time Deck;
-    - they have found the source or a manifestation of the force that is rising like a tide across the galaxy and that is the entire point of the plot.
-- *Something new is born* could mean that:
-    - this is a lab, observing the birth of a star, or galaxy, or black hole, or cosmic creature;
+    - this is it, your instruments clearly indicate that this is the source for the galactic tide that you have been searching for the entire story.
+It's in that room, about three feet in front of you.
+How comes you see absolutely nothing in that white room?
-    - a new species is being invented in this lab;
+- Something new is born:
-    - mankind has been invented in this lab.
+    - you enter a large hangar, full of cages, themselves full of odd creatures from all over space.
+You're pretty sure that some of these creatures are sentient.
+A crew of five hulkish figures is going round the cages, using some kind of cattle prod to keep the figures away while they collect eggs... and babies, too, apparently.
+    - this is clearly some kind of lab, a maze full of apparatus, and full of corpses of odd-shaped creatures floating in jars.
+You can see labels: "Experiment 17 – failure", "Experiment 2048 - failure"...
+At some point, while exploring the maze, you stumble upon "Experiment 31415 – success – seeded on Sol 3".
+        It seems to hold a human being.

 ### Everything else